 HOMETOWN: Olive Branch, MS

-HOBBIES: Sprint car racing, listening to country music, golf
+HOBBIES: Sprint car racing, listening to country music, playing golf, and working out

-Aside from his premier series accomplishments, Stenhouse is highly decorated in the sprint car racing community still to this day where he owns a team and competes part-time.
-After his first NCS win at Talladega, he became only one of eight drivers to have won in NASCAR’s premier series as well as the USAC Silver Crown, National Sprint Car, and National Midget Series, joining drivers such as Mario Andretti, Jeff Gordon and Tony Stewart.
+Ricky Stenhouse Jr. played several sports growing up, but watching his dad race sprint cars as a child fueled his love for racing.
+In addition to Stenhouse Jr.’s NASCAR accolades, he’s decorated with victories in the sprint car racing community where he still competes and is a current owner.
+Stenhouse Jr. is only one of eight drivers to have won in NASCAR’s premier series as well as the USAC Silver Crown, National Sprint Car, and National Midget Series, alongside drivers like Mario Andretti, Jeff Gordon, and Tony Stewart.